franchsli/whatsapp_clone_django/README.md

 TODO:
     - **IMPORTANT** IMPLEMENT THIS:
-    - Make it so the chats name come with the contact that the user has.
+    - Make it so the chats name and chat photo come of the contact that the user has.
+    - Allow images in messages.
     - **ADD THE LAST MESSAGE LOGIC**
     - **MUST DO** Make it so the messages data get stored in the localstorage once the API get called so the next time  tries to load the messages from local storage, reducing the API calls.